grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ### How should we create new instances?

-The `ProductName` class contains a special static factory method[^factorymethods], called `For()`.
+The `ProductName` class contains a special static factory method, called `For()`.
 It invokes the constructor and handles all input parameter validations[^isnullorempty].
 An example implementation could be:

 ```
 public static ProductName For(string value)